Gross Margin

 This can be a sign of strong brand recognition, customer loyalty, or other competitive advantages.
 On the other hand, a low gross margin may indicate that the company is struggling to compete on price, or that its production costs are too high.

-Why gross margin is important?
+Why is gross margin important?

 Gross margin is important for e-commerce sellers, as it provides a clear understanding of their profit growth.